 Herbs We Will Be Using In My Air Fryer Marinated Chicken Drumsticks Recipe

-Herbs I’m using are:
+The herbs I’m using are:

 - Salt & Pepper